 Many people recover their sense of smell after two or three weeks.

 There are lots of different causes for a sudden loss of smell, so it is worth speaking to your doctor if this persists for more than two weeks.
-Current guidelines from the British Rhinological Society suggest that a referral to an Ear Nose and Throat (ENT) specialist should be considered for patients after three months, unless the possible cause of the problem is a virus, like Covid-19.
+Current guidelines from the British Rhinological Society suggest that a referral to an Ear Nose and Throat (ENT) specialist should be considered for patients after three months.
 Keeping a note of your symptoms and any changes is really helpful in explaining your case.
 An ENT specialist may request an MRI scan and do other checks but these don't necessarily show the cause of the damage, and in many cases no treatment will be recommended.
 Don't feel your doctor is brushing you off, there is simply no medical treatment that is going to help.